WWJ-TV: CBS News Detroit

 On September 1, 2022, WWJ-TV rebranded from "CBS 62" to "CBS Detroit" in anticipation of the launch of CBS News Detroit.
 WKBD's newscast was also relaunched in July as Detroit Now News, a hybrid national/local newscast including CBS News Detroit content.
 By year's end, the launch had been delayed, owing to supply chain- and pandemic-induced delays.
-Weeknight newscasts at 6 and 11 p.m. launched on January 23, 2023, with additional local news in the morning, midday and afternoon to follow later in the first half of the year.
+Weeknight newscasts at 6 and 11 p.m. launched on January 23, 2023, with additional local news in the morning, midday and afternoon hours to follow later in the first half of the year.
 Notably, the delay meant the station missed out on selling political advertising during the new newscasts in the run-up to state elections in November.
 The morning newscast premiered early on February 20, 2023, to provide coverage of the shooting at Michigan State University, before fully launching on March 6.
 It was co-anchored by former WDIV-TV anchor/reporter Sandra Ali and also featured extended streaming-only segments.

 In March 2024, Ibrahim Samra, a 27-year-old Palestinian American former reporter for CBS News Detroit, sued CBS, alleging that he was fired after social media posts relating to the Gaza war.
 Samra claimed in his filing that he was prevented from covering stories in Dearborn or relating to the ongoing war and was fired after he produced a piece encouraging voters in the upcoming presidential primary to show opposition to the war.
+In August 2025, Samra agreed to dismiss the lawsuit and allegations.

 WWJ-TV also produces the weekly panel discussion program Michigan Matters, focusing on issues relevant to metro Detroit.
 Airing on Sunday mornings and rebroadcast nightly on CBS News Detroit, it is hosted by Carol Cain, columnist for the Detroit Free Press; panelists have included Denise Ilitch, Bryan Barnett and L. Brooks Patterson.